achyudh/handsfreed/README.md

 ### Nix Flake

-If you are using Nix with Flakes enabled, `handsfreed` can be installed by following the instructions [here](https://github.com/achyudh/handsfree#nix-flake).
+If you use the [Nix package manager](https://nixos.org/) with flakes enabled, there is a [Handsfree flake](https://github.com/achyudh/handsfree) that provides the `handsfreectl` and `handsfreed` packages along with a Home Manager module to configure and manage the `handsfreed` daemon as a systemd service.

+For detailed instructions on how to add the flake to your system and configure the service, please refer to the **[Handsfree flake readme](https://github.com/achyudh/handsfreed/blob/main/README.md)**.

 ## Usage